cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ### Deploy to your BOSH Environment ###

 With a fully configured environment, we can begin deploying a Cloud Foundry Release to our environment.
 As listed in the prerequisites, you should already have an environment running, as well as the IP address of the BOSH Director.
-To set this up, skip to the [BOSH Installation][] section.
+To set this up, skip to the [BOSH installation](#bosh-installation) section.

 ### Point BOSH at a Target and Clean your Environment ###